kaibyao/archlinux-pfsense-pihole-router-setup/README.md

 ### Configure pfSense

+Under "General Settings":

-Set Under "General Settings", set DNS to Cloudflare/Google/whatever.
-Also need to check a box for...
+- Set DNS to Cloudflare/Google/whatever.
+- Check: "Do not use the DNS Forwarder/DNS Resolver as a DNS server for the firewall"

-Enable interfaces.
+Enable all interfaces.

 Create a bridge that contains all the LAN interfaces + the virtual network to the host (the one that matches the `default` virtual network).